-Our as adjusted net tangible book value represents our net tangible book value, plus the effect of the issuance and sale of 5,732,000 shares of our common stock in this offering at the public offering price of \$26.42 per share, after deducting underwriting discounts and commissions and estimating offering expenses payable by us.
-Our as adjusted net tangible book value as of March 31, 2018 was approximately \$275.3 million, or \$8.34 per share of our common stock.
-This amount represents an immediate increase in the as adjusted net tangible book value of \$3.44 per share to existing shareholders and an immediate dilution of \$18.08 per share to new investors purchasing shares at the public offering price of \$26.42 per share.
+Our pro forma net tangible book value represents our pro forma net tangible book value, plus the effect of the issuance and sale of common stock in this offering at an assumed public offering price of \$ per share, the last reported sale price of our common stock on the Nasdaq Global Market on , 2018, after deducting underwriting discounts and commissions and estimating offering expenses payable by us.
+Pro forma net tangible book value per share represents pro forma net tangible book value divided by the total number of common shares outstanding as of March 31, 2018, after giving effect to the pro forma adjustments and the offering described above.
+Our pro forma net tangible book value as of March 31, 2018 was approximately \$ million, or \$ per share of our common stock.
+This amount represents an immediate increase in the pro forma adjusted net tangible book value of \$ per share to existing shareholders and an immediate dilution of \$ per share to new investors purchasing shares at an assumed public offering price of \$ per share.